w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ## Page header

-{::nomarkdown}<%= image_tag 'page-structure-header.png', srcset: '../../img/page-structure-header.png, ../../img/page-structure-header@2x.png 2x, ../../img/page-structure-header@3x.png 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Most websites have a region at the top of every page that contains general content, such as the website logo, search function, and navigation options.
+{::nomarkdown}<%= image_tag 'page-structure-header.png', srcset: '../../img/page-structure-header.png, ../../img/page-structure-header@2x.png 2x, ../../img/page-structure-header@3x.png 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Most websites have a region at the top of every page that contains site-specific information content, such as the website logo, search function, and navigation options.
 HTML5 provides the `<header>` element, which can be used to define such a region.

 {::nomarkdown}
 <%= notes_start %>